Dear readers of ADxS.org, please forgive the disruption.

 • Caffeine

-• Increases resting norepinephrine levels and the norepinephrine stress response48
+• Increases the noradrenaline level at rest and the noradrenaline stress response48

 • Potentiates (doubles) the cortisol stress response48

 • The effects were independent of the amount and habit of coffee consumption.
-No habituation effects seem to occur.48
+There do not appear to be any habituation effects.48

-• The caffeine-induced increase in cortisol occurs in both women and men, but differs somewhat in effect.6
+• The caffeine-induced increase in cortisol occurs in both women and men, but differs slightly in its effect.6

 • Food intake